 Life coaching provides healthy individuals, couples or families, with strategies for success by working collaboratively with said individual/groups to improve awareness, mindfulness and aid in facilitating the progress the individual/group desires .

 There are distinct differences between therapy and coaching.
 I am not a trained therapist and therefore cannot diagnose or treat mental illness or disorders.
 To attempt to do so is unethical and dangerous to all involved.
+I work with individuals/groups to achieve short term action plans and goals.

 The International Coaching Federation distinguishes the differences between Coaching and Therapy in the following ways: